department-of-veterans-affairs/vets-design-system-documentation/experimental-design-template.md

 ## Research

 Include links to research findings, if applicable.
+Indicate an absence of research findings if none exist (yet).